-The film itself a masterful portrayal of a slowly crumbling marriage, loneliness, friendship and desire and passion.
-It is a film about the emotions and desires that we may all have, but that some of us may have to keep hidden away due to the circumstances we find ourselves in at the time the feelings arise.
+The film itself a masterful portrayal of a slowly crumbling marriage, of loneliness, friendship, desire and passion.
+It is a film about the emotions and desires that we may all have, but that some of us may have to keep hidden away due to the circumstances we find ourselves in at the time these feelings arise.

 My favourite scenes are the following.
 Amal pushing Charu on the garden swing.
 Bhupati crying in the carriage when he realises what has happened and that he is partly to blame.
 Amal writing the letter to Charu.
 Amal trying to explain his story to Bhupati.
 Charu and Bhupati on the beach.
 Amal’s reaction to reading Charu’s story.
 Charu reading Amal’s letter to her and the storm rushing through the house signalling the arrival of Amal(and symbolising the chaos his stay will cause in this house.)

 Strong performances from the lead trio, a moving story, and characters that you can feel for all combine to make this a must see.
 I also like how Bhupati is not presented as the villain of the piece, you feel for him and like him, just as you do with Amal and Charu.
 In this respect this film reminds me somewhat of David Lean’s The Passionate Friends.

 This one is in my top five Ray films.
 The other four being The Big City, Nayak: The Hero, The Music Room and The Stranger.

 Any other fans of this one?
 If you’ve never seen it, I highly recommend it.